OrnellaNiyibizi/capstone-kigali_hub/Readme.md

 - Body-parser
 - Cors

-## Contribution
+## Deployment

-Feel free to fork this repository and submit pull requests for improvements or additional features.
+The Frontend is deployed on Vercel at this [link](https://capstone-women-kigalihub.vercel.app/) and the Backend will be deployed on Render.

 ## License